India's REC Market: How Renewable Energy Certificates Are Traded, Who Must Buy, and What the Price Signal Means

 What is a Renewable Energy Certificate and how is it different from a Carbon Credit Certificate?

 A Renewable Energy Certificate represents one megawatt-hour of electricity generated from a certified renewable energy source.
-It is the compliance instrument for the Renewable Purchase Obligation and Renewable Consumption Obligation — it proves that a specified volume of renewable generation occurred.
-A Carbon Credit Certificate, issued under the CCTS, represents one tonne of CO₂e avoided or reduced in GHG emission intensity against a defined baseline.
-RECs are energy attribute certificates; CCCs are GHG reduction certificates.
-They are different instruments, satisfy different obligations, and trade on the same exchanges (IEX and PXIL) but in different market segments.
+It serves as the official compliance instrument for the Renewable Purchase Obligation and Renewable Consumption Obligation, proving that a specified volume of renewable generation actually occurred.
+A Carbon Credit Certificate, issued under the CCTS, represents one tonne of CO₂e successfully avoided or reduced in GHG emission intensity against a strictly defined baseline.
+Ultimately, RECs are energy attribute certificates while CCCs are GHG reduction certificates.
+They are completely different instruments that satisfy different obligations, even though they trade on the exact same exchanges like IEX and PXIL but in different market segments.

 Can an industrial company use RECs purchased on IEX to reduce its CBAM embedded emissions?

-No. Purchasing RECs on IEX satisfies RPO and RCO compliance obligations but does not reduce the CBAM-relevant embedded emission factor of the electricity physically consumed at the facility.
-CBAM embedded emissions for electricity use either the actual emission factor of the physical electricity source (if measured and verified) or the national Grid Emission Factor.
+No. Purchasing RECs on IEX easily satisfies RPO and RCO compliance obligations but absolutely does not reduce the CBAM-relevant embedded emission factor of the electricity physically consumed at the facility.
+CBAM embedded emissions for electricity use either the actual emission factor of the physical electricity source if measured and verified, or the national Grid Emission Factor.
 A REC purchase does not change the emission factor of the electricity actually consumed.
-Only physical procurement of renewable electricity — through an open access PPA where renewable electrons flow to the plant, or captive renewable installation — reduces the CBAM Scope 2 embedded emission intensity.
+Only the physical procurement of renewable electricity, such as through an open access PPA where renewable electrons explicitly flow to the plant or a captive renewable installation, reduces the CBAM Scope 2 embedded emission intensity.

 How often are REC auctions held and what is the settlement process?

-REC auctions on IEX and PXIL are held fortnightly — approximately twice per month.
-Sellers place their available RECs for sale at or above their reserve price; buyers place bids at or below their maximum price.
-The exchange clears at the market clearing price.
-Settlement is T+1 — the transaction is settled one working day after the trading session.
-Both buyer and seller must have accounts on the chosen exchange and on the REC Registry.
-Upon settlement, RECs are transferred from the seller’s registry account to the buyer’s registry account, where they are held until surrendered for compliance at the end of the RPO compliance year.
+REC auctions on IEX and PXIL are held fortnightly, running approximately twice per month.
+Sellers place their available RECs for sale at or above their designated reserve price, while buyers place bids at or below their maximum price.
+The exchange then clears at the market clearing price.
+Settlement functions on a T+1 basis, meaning the transaction is settled exactly one working day after the trading session.
+Both buyer and seller must maintain active accounts on the chosen exchange and on the REC Registry.
+Upon proper settlement, RECs are transferred directly from the seller's registry account to the buyer's registry account, where they are securely held until officially surrendered for compliance at the end of the RPO compliance year.

 What happens if an obligated entity fails to meet its RPO target?

-Non-compliance with RPO is enforced by State Electricity Regulatory Commissions.
-Penalties for shortfall typically range from Rs 1.00 to Rs 3.50 per kWh of electricity below the required renewable percentage, depending on the state’s SERC order.
-Some states have historically had weak enforcement — the pre-2022 period of suppressed REC prices reflected inadequate penalty recovery.
-SERC enforcement has strengthened since 2022 as awareness of the RPO obligation has increased and as state regulators have become more active in pursuing non-compliance notices.
-Industrial open-access consumers and captive users are increasingly subject to the same compliance scrutiny as distribution companies.
+Non-compliance with RPO is strictly enforced by State Electricity Regulatory Commissions.
+Penalties for a shortfall typically range from Rs 1.00 to Rs 3.50 per kWh of electricity falling below the required renewable percentage, heavily depending on the state's specific SERC order.
+Some states have historically had weak enforcement, which explains why the pre-2022 period of suppressed REC prices reflected inadequate penalty recovery.
+However, SERC enforcement has strengthened significantly since 2022 as awareness of the RPO obligation has increased across the board and state regulators have become far more active in pursuing non-compliance notices.
+Industrial open-access consumers and captive users are increasingly subject to the exact same compliance scrutiny as large distribution companies.

-- CERC — CERC REC Regulations and First Amendment 2026 — multiplier framework
+- CERC, CERC REC Regulations and First Amendment 2026 outlining the multiplier framework

-- Ministry of Power — RPO, RCO and ESO trajectory through FY2029-30
+- Ministry of Power, RPO, RCO and ESO trajectory projections through FY2029 to 2030

-- Indian Energy Exchange — REC Solar price data — current and historical trading sessions
+- Indian Energy Exchange, REC Solar price data covering current and historical trading sessions

-- NLDC — REC Registry — issuance, transfer, and surrender framework
+- NLDC, REC Registry details covering the issuance, transfer, and surrender framework

-- Bureau of Energy Efficiency — Renewable Consumption Obligation framework — EC Amendment Act 2022
+- Bureau of Energy Efficiency, Renewable Consumption Obligation framework derived from the EC Amendment Act 2022

 Related Reclimatize.in Research